turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 On Friday of Week 2, send a specific outline of features/work/goals to your instructors in the group DM.
 Please include user stories, too.
 Do not begin work until you get the go-ahead from an instructor.
 (We may help you make your goal more specific or achievable.)

 Here are some ideas:
+* **Extremely thoroughly Refactoring:**
+  - Carefully compare your work to the rubric and refactor to ensure the work you're submitting is an excellent, thorough demonstration of your skill and compentency in React, Router and Cypress
+* **Responsive Design:**
+  - Ensure your application is fully responsive across small, medium and large breakpoints
 * **More React and/or Router practice:**
   - Add a search/filtering functionality for movies
 * **More testing practice:**